Small set expansion hypothesis: Consequences

 The small set expansion hypothesis implies the NP-hardness of several other computational problems.
-Although this does not prove that these problems actually are NP-hard, it nevertheless suggests that it would be difficult to find an efficient solution for them, because this would also solve other problems whose solution has so far been elusive (including the small set expansion problem itself).
-In the other direction, this opens the door to disproving the small set expansion hypothesis, by providing other problems through which it could be attacked.
+Because it is only a hypothesis, this does not prove that these problems actually are NP-hard.
+Nevertheless, it suggests that it would be difficult to find an efficient solution for these problems, because solving any one of them would also solve other problems whose solution has so far been elusive (including the small set expansion problem itself).
+In the other direction, this implication opens the door to disproving the small set expansion hypothesis, by providing other problems through which it could be attacked.

 In particular, there exists a polynomial-time reduction from the recognition of small set expanders to the problem of determining the approximate value of unique games, showing that the small set expansion hypothesis implies the unique games conjecture.
 Boaz Barak has suggested more strongly that these two hypotheses are equivalent.
 In fact, the small set expansion hypothesis is equivalent to a restricted form of the unique games conjecture, asserting the hardness of unique games instances whose underlying graphs are small set expanders.
-On the other hand, it is possible to quickly solve unique games instances whose graph is "certifiably" a small set expander, in the sense that this can be verified by sum-of-squares optimization.
+On the other hand, it is possible to quickly solve unique games instances whose graph is "certifiably" a small set expander, in the sense that their expansion can be verified by sum-of-squares optimization.

 Another application of the small set expansion hypothesis concerns the computational problem of approximating the treewidth of graphs, a structural parameter closely related to expansion.
 For graphs of treewidth $w$, the best approximation ratio known for a polynomial time approximation algorithm is $O(\sqrt{\log w})$.
 The small set expansion hypothesis, if true, implies that there does not exist an approximation algorithm for this problem with constant approximation ratio.
 It also can be used to imply the inapproximability of finding a complete bipartite graph with the maximum number of edges (possibly restricted to having equal numbers of vertices on each side of its bipartition) in a larger graph.

 The small set expansion hypothesis implies the optimality of known approximation ratios for certain variants of the edge cover problem, in which one must choose as few vertices as possible to cover a given number of edges in a graph.